ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 record Ok<T>(T value) implements Result<T> { }
 ```

-## GC/ALLOCATION
-- generally all variables store on the heap
-    - primitives (ints, bools, etc) will go on the stack
-    - fixed sized plain arrays also go on the heap
-    - basically all objects go on the heap

 ## TYPE SYSTEM
 - `final` keyword means it can't be changed (synonymous to `val` in scala)
     - a `final` member cannot be overridden by child class